-1. Student wellness will be a consideration for all foods offered, but not sold, to students on the school campus, including those foods provided through:
+- 1. Student wellness will be a consideration for all foods offered, but not sold, to students on the school campus, including those foods provided through: - a.

-- a.
 Celebrations and parties.
-The school district will provide a list of healthy party ideas to parents and teachers, including non-food celebration ideas - b.
+The charter school will provide a list of healthy party ideas to parents and teachers, including non-food celebration ideas. - b.
 Classroom snacks brought by parents.
-The school district will provide to parents a list of suggested foods and beverages that meet Smart Snacks nutrition standards. - 2.
+The charter school will provide to parents a list of suggested foods and beverages that meet Smart Snacks nutrition standards. - 2.
 Rewards and incentives.
-Schools will not use foods or beverages as rewards for academic performance or good behavior (unless this practice is allowed by a student's individual education plan or behavior intervention plan) and will not withhold food or beverages as punishment.
-With the exception of specific celebration events, such as, but are not limited to monthly pizza parties with the Principals, birthday malts, and popcorn parties. - 3.
+Schools will not use foods or beverages as rewards for academic performance or good behavior (unless this practice is allowed by a student's individual education plan or behavior intervention plan) and will not withhold food or beverages as punishment. - 3.
 Fundraising.
-The school district will make available to parents and teachers a list of suggested healthy fundraising ideas.
+The charter school will make available to parents and teachers a list of suggested healthy fundraising ideas.